MehmetZorlu07/remote-mentoring/wiki/plan.md

 * **Week 9**
   * Implement all the features in must have part of Moscow Principle (5 features)
 * **Week 10**
+  * Implement the remaining features in must have part of Moscow Principles (3 features)
 * **Week 11 [PROJECT WEEK]**
 * **Week 12 [PROJECT WEEK]** Status report submitted.